bwimpsett/CloudBunny/README.md

 (1) I made the number of certificate results an option because search usually produce a lot of results.
 A search of a local university returned over 1000.
 The problem is the certificates are then put into a Censys host search.
 Anything over 10 seems to time out the server.
 If the user wants to do over 10, then the certificates are passed through in chunks of 10.
-So, there are multiple searches performed.
+So, there are multiple searches performed.<br />

 (2) Free account user are not allowed to search with filters on the Shodan API (e.g. Title: "Some site").
 For free users, the program will search unfilted (e.g. "Some Site").
 Since this could produce false positives, I have included a warning message allowing the user to back out of the Shodan search.